d-ayhan/TEInsertionFinder/README.md

 The GFF file could be for a single transposon or multiple transposons.
 In the latter case, the current version cannot determine the type of transposon from which the transposition was detected.
-It is good practice to filter out supplementary and secondary mappings in the BAM file, since bedtools does not differentiate between the two types of mappings and will count them all.
+It is good practice to filter out supplementary and secondary mappings in the BAM file, since bedtools does not differentiate between the two types of mappings and counts them all.

 USAGE:
 TEInsertionFinder.sh INPUT.BAM TEs.GFF